QuentinRa/blog.quentinra.dev/cyber/cybersecurity/vms.md

 * **Notes**
   * 🚀 You can import pre-configured VMs
   * ✨ The UX is better than in Virtual Box
   * 👎 Their documentation isn't helpful.
-If you got problems with the keyboard, or to permanently resize the screen, it may take a few minutes.
+If you got problems with the keyboard, or to permanently resize the screen, it will take more than a few clicks.
   * ➡️ in the settings
     * you can create a shared folder between Windows/your VM
+    * the bidirectional keyboard is already enabled
 </div><div>

 ⭐ **Oracle VirtualBox** ⭐